rackerlabs/support-how-to/content/how-to/rackspace-email/enable-dkim-in-the-cloud-office-control-panel/index.md

 product_url: rackspace-email
 ---

-DomainKeys identified mail (DKIM) adds a secure signature to your domain to authenticate email sent from users in your company.
+DomainKeys identified mail (DKIM) adds a secure signature to your domain to authenticate emails sent from users in your company.
 DKIM is an industry best practice that increases the security of your email domains.

 ### Prerequisites